YomnaEisa/Journali/README.md

 # Journali

-**Journali** is a personal journaling app built with SwiftUI, utilizing SwiftData and Core Data to persist entries.
+**Journali** is a personal journaling app built with SwiftUI, utilizing SwiftData to persist entries.
 Journali allows users to create, edit, bookmark, and manage journal entries with ease, providing a seamless and organized experience.

 ## Table of Contents
 - [Features](#features)